To give you an outstanding money transfer service, we need to use some of your personal data.

 • we’re required to delete it by law.

 We may not always be able to agree to your request.
-As a firm authorised by the Financial Conduct Authority, we must keep certain customer information for at least five years.
-If you’ve closed your TransferGo account, we may not be able to delete your entire file because these regulatory responsibilities take priority.
+If you’ve closed your TransferGo account, but applicable legal acts require us to keep your personal data, we may not be able to delete your entire file.

 |You can object to us processing your data for marketing purposes.||You can tell us to stop using your data for marketing.
 Simply head to your Settings in your browser or app, click on ‘Privacy’ and adjust your Communication Channels.|